negin513/neon_dashboard/README.md

 ## 📄 Citing the Paper 📄

-If you use NEON Dashboard in your research or work and want to cite the original paper, please use the following citation format [***].
+If you use NEON Dashboard in your research or work and want to cite the original paper, please use the following citation:

 🎉🎉🎉 Have fun exploring your NEON data with NEON Dashboard! 🎉🎉🎉